How to create a multi-vendor marketplace website

 Of course, there are lots of smaller things to consider in your booking flow.
 For example, are prices fixed or negotiated?
 Are bookings scheduled or happen on-demand?
 Do sellers and buyers need to be verified?
 Do contracts or NDAs get signed?
 And so on.

-When it’s time to build your marketplace, there’s no shortage of options.
+When it’s time to develop a multi-vendor website, there’s no shortage of options.
 Make sure you choose the best strategy for your business needs, budget, and technical skills.

-Early-stage marketplace entrepreneurs have a range of options when they’re ready to start building their platform.
-There are more solutions available than ever, with choices for everyone from novices to experienced developers.
+Early-stage marketplace entrepreneurs have various options when they’re ready to start developing their platform.
+More solutions are available than ever, with choices for everyone from novices to experienced developers.

-It’s possible to build a multi-vendor marketplace app from scratch.
+It’s possible to create a multi-vendor marketplace website from scratch (here's our full-stack developer Mikko's guide to building a marketplace app).
 But this approach is both time-consuming and expensive: it requires several months of development work from a full-stack technical team.
 In recent years, open-source marketplace solutions and marketplace website builders have emerged as viable alternatives, offering marketplace entrepreneurs the ability to build flexibly and cheaply.

 Let’s break down the different options available and consider the pros and cons of each approach.
 We'll keep things concise here – check out our article for a full analysis of all the different ways to develop a marketplace website.